Enterwell/ChangelogManager/Enterwell.CI.Changelog.VSIX/README.md

-# Introduction
+# Changelog Create extension for Visual Studio

-`Changelog.VSIX` is a VSIX project that contains the [Visual Studio](https://visualstudio.microsoft.com/vs/) Extension which creates files in the solution folder that are used by the [`Changelog`](../Enterwell.CI.Changelog) project in order to fill out the `CHANGELOG.md` file.
+`Changelog.VSIX` is a VSIX project that contains the [Visual Studio](https://visualstudio.microsoft.com/vs/) extension helping developers automatically create needed files in the **changes** directory that are used by the [`Changelog Manager`](../Enterwell.CI.Changelog) tool in order to fill out the `CHANGELOG.md` file.

 ## Table of contents